IfraA/Trivia-Game/README.md

 * A timer is dispalyed at the top of the form.

-* Once time runs out, the page reveals the number of questions the player answers correctly, incorrectly and if left unanswered.
+* Once time runs out, the page reveals the number of questions the player answered correctly, incorrectly and left unanswered.

 * The player can only pick one answer per question.